-I am now focussing on seeing clients in my private practice, which I have been running for thirteen years.
+I am now focussing on seeing clients in my private practice, which I have been running for fifteen years.
 I am also teaching on the counselling courses at Hills Road Adult Education Centre.

 I was the Supervisor of Clinical Practice at Cambridge Relate from September 2005 to October 2009.
 I have experience of counselling at an alcohol harm minimisation agency, and have taught psychology and counselling at the Cambridge Regional College.

 My qualifications are: